Guests exploring Knossos Palace ruins with frescoes and columns in Crete.

 Accessibility

-• If you have mobility concerns, it is best to stick to the main pathways, as about half the site is accessible, and some areas have rough, uneven terrain.
+• If mobility is an issue, stick to primary pathways since about half the area is accessible and some sections have rough terrain.

 Additional information